christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 There’s always the argument that model brittleness is inevitable—no dataset, no matter how large, will cover every possible scenario.
 New, unseen ToM data could always "break" a model.
 But even beyond that, do the internal mechanisms for solving this problem remain consistent across different samples?
 While retraining on updated datasets could lead to short-term improvements, there’s still the broader challenge of evaluating the task effectively, given both our incomplete understanding of ToM and the limitations of DOLMs.

 While I'm skeptical about why models are performing ToM or are not performing ToM, I think there’s value in breaking down the abstract reasoning involved in ToM tasks into interpretable algorithms or circuits.
-By understanding the internal representations in DOLMs, we can start to see how these models structure and approach ToM tasks —or more specifically false belief tasks.
+By understanding the internal representations in DOLMs, we can start to see how these models structure and approach ToM tasks—or more specifically false belief tasks.
 Even if they aren’t doing it like humans, we can still gain insights into the mechanisms they’ve learned for processing mental states.

 <br>